jupyter/jupyter/docs/source/community/host-guide.md

 * Make sure you have a solid tech environment that will allow you to focus on your hosting duties.
 This includes a stable internet connection, a good quality microphone, and a quiet environment.
 Ideally, the ability to share your camera may support your ability to connect with the participants in the call.
 * Share the agenda in the Zoom chat the \[meeting agenda\](insert agenda)
-  * *The agenda is a collaboratively created document made by the participants.* *Ensure a section for today’s meeting is created, with today’s date and a table* *for participants to record their names (which can be copied/pasted from lower* *entries).
+  * *The agenda is a collaboratively created document made by the participants.Ensure a section for today’s meeting is created, with today’s date and a table for participants to record their names (which can be copied/pasted from lower entries).
 The agenda will also be used as meeting minutes.*

 ### &#x1F517; *Links to copy/paste into the meeting chat:*